 The programme is jointly awarded by the University of Limerick (UL), the National University of Ireland, Galway (NUIG) and University College Dublin (UCD).
-Additional academic support for the programme is being provided by the Waterford Institute of Technology (WIT) with delivery support from the Cork Institute of Technology (CIT) and the Association of Teachers' Education Centres in Ireland (ATECI)

 There are six taught modules delivered in 12-week semester-long blocks.
 There are three semesters in total for each cohort, Sept.-Dec.
 Jan.-May and Sept.-Dec.

-This course is open to all teachers with five years’ experience in teaching who are registered with the Teaching Council.
+This programme is open to all teachers with five years’ experience in teaching who are registered with the Teaching Council.
 Participants must be working in a primary or post-primary school for the duration of the course.

 For further information, please use the link below: